H\"older regularity of continuous solutions to balance laws and applications in the Heisenberg group: Finer H older regularity

-We will prove \eqref{e:oHolder} for points $(t,x)$ which are Lebesgue points of $g$ with respect to the following suitable coverings of $\Omega$.
+We will prove \eqref{e:oHolder} for points $(t,x)$ which are Lebesgue points of $g$ with respect to the following suitable coverings of $\Omega$, except for possibly an {{$\Ll^{2}$-negligible set of points contained in $\{(t,x)\in \Omega\ :\ f''(u(t,x))=0\}$}}.
 Such covering was first introduced in \cite{Car} for proving that for $\leb^2-$a.e.~$(t,x)$ the derivative of $\sigma\mapsto u(\sigma, \gamma(\sigma))$ along any characteristic $\gamma$ through $(t,x)$ is the Lebesgue value of $g$: for being self-contained, we prove this again in \S~\ref{S:heisenberg} (Case 2) for the quadratic flux; the same argument works for $\ell$-nonlinear fluxes by the estimates in this section.

 Given $\varrho>0$, define regions translating a characteristic $\gamma$ of $\deltax=\varrho\varepsilon^{\ell}$, between times $\sigma\pm\varepsilon$:

 \begin{proposition} Consider any sequence $\{\varrho_{j}\}_{j\in\N}$ and $\mathcal V_{\varrho_{j}}$ as in \eqref{e:defcover}.
 For every $q \in L^\infty(\Omega)$ a.e. $(t,x) \in \Omega$ is a Lebesgue point of $q$ with respect to the covering $\mathcal V_{\varrho_{j}}$, namely there is $O\subset \Omega$ with $\leb^2(\Omega \setminus O)=0$ such that for every $(t,x) \in O$ and every $j\in\N$ it holds